Bowling Rules

 1. The Teams

-1. All teams will consist of seven (7) players, chosen at random.
+1. Standard teams will generally consist of seven (7) players, selected at random.

 1. Team size may vary depending on season league size.